dlfelps/dlfelps.github.io/_posts/2024-08-01-generative.md

 ## Latent model

 The second approach to increasing resolution was introduced in ["High-Resolution Image Synthesis with Latent Diffusion Models"](https://arxiv.org/abs/2112.10752).
-This idea behind this approach is to surround the DDPM with a pretrained variational autoencoder[^1].
+The idea behind this approach is to surround the DDPM with a pretrained variational autoencoder[^1].
 The DDPM then learns to denoise the latent space (which also happens to be 64x64) instead of the image space.
 To create a new sample:
 ```
 1. generate random noise in the shape of the latent space
 2. use the DDPM to denoise the input